Contact Information:

 Pharmacy Department Service:

 The PGY2 Cardiology resident will be expected to provide pharmacy department service hours.
-This expectation will be met primarily through providing staffing in activities related to cardiology-pharmacy related patient care services every third weekend plus shift coverage of two major holidays (Thanksgiving and Friday following; Christmas Eve and Christmas Day; or New Year’s Eve and New Year’s Day).
+This expectation will be met primarily through providing staffing in activities related to cardiology-pharmacy patient care services every third weekend plus shift coverage of two major holidays (Thanksgiving and Friday following; Christmas Eve and Christmas Day; or New Year’s Eve and New Year’s Day).
 They will also be expected to provide evening clinical coverage for a limited number of evenings throughout the year.
 It is anticipated that the PGY2 resident will offset a cardiology pharmacist in a clinical setting once competency is established.

 Required Competencies:

 Residents function as licensed pharmacists in patient care activities.
 As such, minimum knowledge in a variety of areas must be assured.
-Within one month of starting the Residency, the resident must complete competencies required of all clinical pharmacists.
+Within one month of starting the residency, the resident must complete competencies required of all clinical pharmacists.
 Basic Cardiac Life Support (BCLS) certification is required, and Advanced Cardiac Life Support (ACLS) training will be provided if not already certified.

 Resident Portfolio: